 Collections, Maps, and Generics

 Collections and Maps are somewhat special cases of interfaces because they contain objects within them that aren't accessible through setter and getter methods.
 Normally, if you use generics and specify a concrete class as the generic class contained then you won't have anything else to do.
-However, mix in an interface or abstract class and you'll have tell the deserializer the types contained within.
+However, mix in an interface, abstract class, or root level object containing Generics and you'll have tell the deserializer the types contained within.

 Starting with 1.9 you can specify both the concrete class used for the collection class as well as the contained concrete class.
 By appending "values" to the path of any collection you can configure the concrete class of the contained class.